PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 SubModules:
   TextDetection:
     ...
-    use_hpip: True # This submodule uses high-performance inference
+    use_hpip: True # This sub-module uses high-performance inference
   TextLineOrientation:
     ...
-    # This submodule does not have a specific configuration; it defaults to the global configuration
+    # This sub-module does not have a specific configuration; it defaults to the global configuration
     # (if neither the configuration file nor CLI/API parameters set it, high-performance inference will not be used)
   TextRecognition:
     ...
-    use_hpip: False # This submodule does not use high-performance inference
+    use_hpip: False # This sub-module does not use high-performance inference
 ```

 </details>

 **Note:**

-1. When setting `use_hpip` in sub-pipelines or submodules, the configuration at the deepest level will take precedence.
+1. When `use_hpip` is set at multiple levels in the configuration file, the setting at the deepest level takes precedence.
 2. **When enabling or disabling the high-performance inference plugin by modifying the pipeline configuration file, it is not recommended to also configure it using the CLI or Python API.** Setting `use_hpip` through the CLI or Python API is equivalent to modifying the top-level `use_hpip` in the configuration file.

 ### 2.5 Model Cache Description